-Meet Scott Fella, Cisco Designated VIP for Four Years in a Row
+Meet Scott Fella, Cisco Designated VIP for Four Years in a Row.

-Tell us about your work with CDW.
+Tell us about your work at Microsoft.

 I started back in 2001.
 When I got my first networking job, you could say I was thrown into the fire.
 My manager said, “Here’s a project.
 Now go figure it out.”
 That was rough, and the forums helped me quite a bit.
 I found myself frequently thanking people for helping me out.